App Development: User Guide

 Manipulating the page view

-The views and elements on your app pages get their behaviour and looks from the configuration you provide in the WebIDE.
-Certain default behaviour is applied to the input elements.
+The views and elements on your app pages get their behavior and looks from the configuration you provide in the WebIDE.
+Certain default behavior is applied to the input elements.

 1. When user interacts with these elements, events are dispatched for you to action them in your program.